carsonkrueger/go-htmx-starter/README.md

 To run the application locally, follow these steps:

 1. Clone the repository and navigate to the project directory.
-2. Install Go, Docker, and Docker-Compose.
+2. Install Go and Docker.
 3. Setup your `.env` using the `.env.example` file as a template.

 ## Running the Application with Docker

-4. Build and run the Docker image using the command `make docker`.
+4. Build and run the Docker image using the command `make docker` - when the controllers are built and run using `make web` it will create privileges associated with each controller and insert them into the database.
+5. In a separate terminal, run `make seed` to create 'basic' and 'admin' privilege levels and give all privileges to the admin level.
-5. Open your browser and navigate to `http://localhost:40080` to access the application.
+6. Open your browser and navigate to `http://localhost:40080` to access the application.
     - If you changed the `DB_EXTERNAL_PORT` in your `.env` file, update this URL accordingly (`http://localhost:<DB_EXTERNAL_PORT>`)
     - If you changed the `PORT` in your `.env` file, you will also need to update the Dockerfile.